-- RNAIs are required to possess a current, unrestricted Registered Professional Nurse licensure from the State of Illinois Department of Financial and Professional Regulation.
-A copy of the license will be provided by the RNAI to the Anesthesia Program Office upon admission to the program and when relicensure occurs.
+- RNAIs must possess a current, unrestricted Registered Professional Nurse licensure from the State of Illinois Department of Financial and Professional Regulation.
+The RNAI will provide a copy of the license to the Anesthesia Program Office upon admission to the program and when re-licensure occurs.
 Loss of licensure will result in dismissal from the nurse anesthesia program. - 2.
 RNAIs are accountable according to the scope of the Illinois Nurse Practice Act. - 3.
-Failure to maintain an active RN licensure will result in the RNAI being removed from clinical experiences and time being daily deducted from the RNAI's allowable time off. - 4.
+Failure to maintain an active RN licensure will result in the RNAI being removed from clinical experiences and time being deducted daily from the RNAI's allowable time off. - 4.
 RNAIs are required to possess current certifications in BLS.
-ACLS, and PALS.
-A copy of the certifications is to be provided to the Anesthesia Program Office upon admission to the program and when re-certification occurs. - 5.
-Failure to maintain current certifications in BLS, ACLS, and PALS will result in the RNAI being removed from clinical experiences and time being daily deducted from the RNAI's allowable time off. - 6.
-The costs of maintaining nursing licensure and the required certifications are the responsibility of the intern.
+ACLS and PALS.
+A copy of the certifications will be provided to the Anesthesia Program Office upon admission to the program and when re-certification occurs. - 5.
+Failure to maintain current certifications in BLS, ACLS, and PALS will result in the RNAI being removed from clinical experiences and time being deducted daily from the RNAI's allowable time off. - 6.
+The costs of maintaining nursing licensure and the required certifications are the intern's responsibility.